GE2020: Opposition parties on second day of walkabouts this weekend

 SDP'S EXTENDED WALKABOUT

-Singapore Democratic Party (SDP) secretary-general Chee Soon Juan on Sunday did what he called an “extended walkabout” - which lasted more than three hours.
+Singapore Democratic Party (SDP) secretary-general Chee Soon Juan on Sunday did what he called an “extended walkabout”in Bukit Batok - which lasted more than three hours.

 His walk, which started at about 8.30am, took him through coffee shops, a hawker centre and a market.